 Sri Lanka has a recorded history that spans back 3000 years.
 Like its massive neighbour India, Sri Lanka is a diverse country, home to many religions, ethnicities and languages.
-It is also still blessed with a variety of wildlife that has survived alongside this human civilization, on this small island for centuries.
-Today it offers tourists a diverse experience - from the modern city of Colombo with its sky scrapers to national parks teeming with elephants and religious and cultural buildings of multiple origins.
+It is also still blessed with a variety of wildlife that has survived alongside this human civilisation, on this small island for centuries.
+Today it offers tourists a diverse experience - from the modern city of Colombo with its skyscrapers to national parks teeming with elephants and religious and cultural buildings of multiple origins.

 Days 2 - 3

 Sri Lanka’s seaside metropolis of Colombo offers a laid-back atmosphere coupled with a mixture of crumbling colonial buildings and glinting skyscrapers.
 Stroll to Pettah, Colombo’s main market and be dazzled by the variety of gems, the brightly coloured fruit and vegetable stalls and the plethora of ayurvedic medicines on offer.
 Sample some of the city’s fine fare, from curries to crabs, in any one of the beachfront bistros or inner city dining rooms.
 Nature lovers should head to Galle Face Green, a grassy promenade along the Indian Ocean for a stroll or take a scenic train ride to Mount Lavinia Beach.